 Project description and scope

-The goal of the ImpactLab is to undertake cutting edge research, development measures and tools for the assessment of total impact, and apply these measures in assessment of impact of and for non-profit organizations.
+The goal of the ImpactLab is to undertake cutting-edge research, develop measures and tools for the assessment of total impact, and apply these measures in assessment of impact in for-profit and non-profit organizations.
 Total impact is understood as the social, environmental, and economic impact of an organization's activities.
-The ImpactLab will engage a diverse group of actors including Faculty from diverse areas (management, science, sociology, environmental science, biology, etc.), community actors, policy makers, students and organizations working in the area of impact assessment.
+The ImpactLab will engage a diverse group of actors including faculty from diverse areas (management, science, sociology, environmental science, biology, etc.), community actors, policy makers, students and organizations working in the area of impact assessment.

 Contributions the ImpactLab aims to make are threefold:

 - Research: The Lab will undertake extensive research in the field of Impact assessment and development of measures.
 In this, faculty engaged in projects from the Centre for Leadership Excellence have already started work on developing Social Impact Assessment measures and have presented their work at international conferences.
 Collaboration agreements have been signed with multi stakeholder initiatives in Nova Scotia and Quebec.